QuantumQuadrate/qn_artiq_routines/README.md

           delay(50*ms)
           self.dds_FORT.sw.off()

+          # finally, call write_results()
+          self.write_results()

   2. build:
   The variables and devices that your BaseExperiment includes are determined by what is defined in BaseExperiment.py.
 In the BaseExperiment class, in build,
     a. the variables that get imported are added by name in the list self.experiment.variables.
 These names must exist as datasets created by ExperimentVariables.
     b. devices that you do not want to use with aliases are given by name in the list devices_no_alias.
     c. devices that you want to use by alias are given by name in the DeviceAliases call.
+  3. set_datasets_from_gui_args:
+  This does what it says.
+This sets your GUI arguments as datasets so they will be stored in the h5 save file, which would not otherwise be the case.
-  3. prepare:
+  4. prepare:
   The prepare method takes care of any calculations or math that you want to do for every experiment.
 This includes things such as converting SI units to machine units (mu) and calculating amplitudes in volts for the urukul set method given a power in dBm.
-  4. initialize_hardware: takes care of the remaining setup of hardware, i.e. things that happen on the kernel.
+  5. initialize_hardware: takes care of the remaining setup of hardware, i.e. things that happen on the kernel.
 Urukul default settings are defined in a dictionary in DeviceAliases, and are grabbed the base experiment when the initialize_hardware method is run.
 Any other devices that need initialization such as Samplers or Zotinos, or setting TTL channels as input or output, must happen here.
+  6. write_results: this is a method of the experiment itself, but is added in BaseExperiment for reasons.
+This is a redundant filesave, because sometimes ARTIQ corrupts the h5 file in the process of saving, and you lose all of your data.
+This is not anything to do with the data itself, but a timeout when ARTIQ is doing cleanup.
+To avoid running into this, you just call this, which will save the file before ARTIQ does cleanup.

 ## IV.
 Subroutines
 The scripts in the main directory cannot be run as standalone experiments, but are